A Beginner's Guide to Web 3.0: The Decentralized Internet

 Emerging technologies: Including the Internet of Things (IoT), artificial intelligence, and virtual/augmented reality, are expected to shape the future of the web.

-history of web
+History of web

 The evolution of the web has been driven by the increasing demand for more interactive, personalized, and connected online experiences and the need for greater security, privacy, and control over data.